 Drs.
 James Kunz (McDaniel College) and Christine Callahan (UMB) presented a poster on "Psychosocial Well-Being and Financial Capability" at the 2015 AFCPE Annual Research & Training Symposium, held November 18-20, in Jacksonville, FL.
-View the abstract: Psychosocial Well-Being and Financial Capability poster.
+View the abstract: Psychosocial Well-Being and Financial Capability.
 View the poster presented at the conference.

 Council on Social Work Education Annual Meeting, October 15-18, 2015, Denver, CO

 Oral Presentation: "Health Expenses, Assets and Social Work" was presented by Sally A. Hageman, MSW, UM SSW Doctoral Student.

 Associate Professor Jodi Jacobson Frey presented at the 6th Annual Maryland Workplace Health and Wellness Symposium on Friday, June 5, 2015.
 She presented as part of the "Engaging the Unengaged Employee" panel.
 Her talk focused on ways employers can support employees to reduce financial stress and improve overall well-being by supporting financial capability and empowerment.
 Over 500 workplace leaders attended the conference.

 May 19th CFS Webinar - Presentation and Discussion of New Book "It's Not Like I'm Poor"